alessandroredrouge/Solar-Leads/README.md

 ## Features
 - Data collection from door-to-door interactions
-- Optimized canvassing routes using Google Maps API
+- Support to canvassers in terms of ad-hoc maps and suggestions of optimal canvassing routes
 - Analytics dashboard for performance tracking

 ## Installation